-Safe Sanctuary certification renewal is required every two years.
+Safe Sanctuary certification renewal is required every year.
 For more information please contact the church office at 281.463.2330.
 Training is held in the Family Life Center, Room 102 unless otherwise noted.

 Please review our Safe Sanctuary Policy and complete Appendix C, D, F, G-2 and H prior to attending a training session.